huonglarne/order_prediction/README.md

 # Objective

-- Make predictions in terms of the quantity of a given product in the next days.
+- Make predictions on the quantity of orders of a given product in the next days.

 - Create a backend service to serve the model in a 'production' environment.